 - Day Traders – Hold onto positions during the day, but not overnight

 The time and money you have available to dedicate to active trading will factor into what style of trading you use.
 For example, accounts with less than $25,000 are limited to 3 day traders per week.
-If you do not have that money, you might go with swing trading, unless you stick to the pattern day trader rule and only day trade three times per week.
+If you do not have that money, you might go with swing trading, unless you stick to the pattern day trader rule.

 Read More: How to Start Trading